kehantan/labbook/docs/assays/mtt.rst

 Seeding
 -------
+The final outcome we want = 100 uL of media + 1,500 cells in each well

 We know how much cells we have, we now need to know how much cells we need to dilute.
 What we should do now: